BradleyChatha/jcli/README.md

 struct CompileCommand
 {
     // Use `Nullable` for optional arguments.
-    // `std.nullable` is publicly imported by JCLI for ease-of-use.
+    // `Nullable` is publicly imported by JCLI for ease-of-use.
     @CommandNamedArg("o|output", "Where to place the compiled output") Nullable!string output;